jamesqo/gun-violence-data/README.md

 ## Where did you get the data?

-The data was downloaded from [gunviolencearchive.org](http://www.gunviolencearchive.org/).
+The data was downloaded from [Gun Violence Archive's website](http://www.gunviolencearchive.org/).
 From the organization's description:

 > Gun Violence Archive (GVA) is a not for profit corporation formed in 2013 to provide free online public access to accurate information about gun-related violence in the United States.
 GVA will collect and check for accuracy, comprehensive information about gun-related violence in the U.S. and then post and disseminate it online.

+All credits for the data go to Gun Violence Archive.

 ## How did you get the data?